Cite this

 \[\begin{aligned} I(\mathrm{X}; \mathrm{Y}) = H(\mathrm{X}) - H(\mathrm{X}\mid \mathrm{Y}) \end{aligned}\]

-Can now be interpreted as the average input information, minus the uncertainty at the output about which message was sent, which is determined by how much different messages overlap at the channel’s output.
+can be interpreted as the average input information minus the uncertainty at the output about which message was sent, determined by how much different messages overlap at the channel’s output.

 \[\begin{aligned} I(\mathrm{X}; \mathrm{Y}) = H(\mathrm{Y}) - H(\mathrm{Y}\mid \mathrm{X}) \end{aligned}\]